-${ m In}$ 221 B.C. the chinese empire was formed.
-The Qin soldiers defeated the last of their enemies and united the "warring states" under one leader, Zheng.
-To show his supremacy over the kings he had vanguished, Žheng took the title First harshly and his dynasty was overthrown by a peasant rebellion in 207 в.с., just three years after his death.

-Sovereign Qin Emperor, or Qin Shi Huangdi.
+Jade dragon ornaments; the dragon was the adopted symbol of the First Emperor ${ m In}$ 221 B.C. the chinese empire was formed.
+The Oin soldiers defeated the last of their enemies and united the "warring states" under one leader, Zheng.
+To show his supremacy over the kings he had vanguished, Žheng took the title First Sovereign Qin Emperor, or Qin Shi Huangdi.
 The empire took its name from the Qin (pronounced "Chin") to become China.
 The First Emperor (221-207 B.C.) seems to have thought he would become immortal.
 He built an impressive tomb guarded by thousands of life-size terra-cotta warriors, probably in the belief that he would remain a powerful man in the afterlife.
-His brief
+His brief reign on earth was harsh.
+He used his subjects as slave laborers to build the Great Wall and suppressed anyone who disagreed with him.
+But after the First Emperor's rule, the Chinese felt that unity was normal.